vcaldas/aptrade/README.md

 ## Read this first

 This project is a learning journey.
 Finantial markets are complicated and it is a delusion to think otherwise.
 This project is not a get-rich-quick scheme.
 While the money and knowledge to invest are not available, I will be working on a paper trading system.
 Cut some corners to have it running and keep iterating.
-If you want to follow along, please do so but for the real deal, I would use the official [PySystemTrade](https://github.com/robcarver17/pysystemtrade/tree/master) for that.
+If you want to follow along, please do so but for the real deal, I would use the official [PySystemTrade](https://github.com/robcarver17/pysystemtrade/tree/master).

-If you want to follow along, I expect you to also keep the official document open.

 ## Why another tool?